adrianfaciu/adrianfaciu.dev/content/posts/2022-25-01---TypeScript-template-literal-types.md

 ### Conditional types

-Our second nice thing, are the recursive conditional types.
-So far, we had [conditional types](https://www.typescriptlang.org/docs/handbook/2/conditional-types.html).
-And we were able to create complex enough types with them.
+The _recursive_ conditional types are our second nice thing.
+So far, we had [conditional types](https://www.typescriptlang.org/docs/handbook/2/conditional-types.html) already at our disposal.
+Let's explore them a bit.

 A simple example of this would be (re)creating the `NonNullable` type.
 This will remove `null` or `undefined` from types: